 A Practical Guide to Exercise Prescription in Equine Rehabilitation

-- The stages of rehabilitation
+- The stages of equine rehabilitation

-- Setting SMART goals
+- Setting meaningful and measurable SMART goals

 Please note: This is available as a digital download only and can not be printed.
 Hard copies are available via Amazon, see link below.